banos/xxtmp-testmvc/tests/README.md

 $ npm run test -- --speedMode
 ```

-Before each test, all the todo items are checked as completed and the 'clear complete' button pressed.
+Before each test, all the tobuy items are checked as completed and the 'clear complete' button pressed.
 This makes the tests run in around half the time, but with the obvious risk that the tear-down code may fail.

 ## Lax mode